 The learning support department partners with parents, teachers and therapists to ensure that our girls are given the support that they need; enabling them to be happy, contributing members of our school community.

-The Foundation Phase remedial teacher, Mrs Philippa Brinkmann, offers small group lessons to girls identified by their class teachers as needing extra support in developing language skills.
+The Foundation Phase remedial teacher, offers small group lessons to girls identified by their class teachers as needing extra support in developing language skills.
 Phonics, reading and writing skills that are taught in the classroom are consolidated during remedial lessons in a fun and interactive manner.
-She also spends time in the classrooms assisting teachers and pupils whilst teaching is taking place.
+Time is spent in the classrooms assisting teachers and pupils whilst teaching is taking place.
 Girls are encouraged to be brave, take chances and explore how language works.
-Mrs Brinkmann also works alongside the Grade R teachers; strengthening learners visual and auditory perceptual skills as they prepare for Grade 1.
+The remedial teacher also works alongside the Grade R teachers; strengthening learners visual and auditory perceptual skills as they prepare for Grade 1.

-Mrs Gill Glidenhuys works with small groups and individual learners from Grade 4 – 7.
-She facilitates comprehension groups where girls are taught reading-related skills like inferring, comparing and evaluating that enable them to grasp the important information in texts.
+The Grade 4 – 7 remedial teacher works with small groups and individual learners from Grade 4 – 7.
+She facilitates ‘Exploring English’ groups where girls are taught reading-related skills like inferring, comparing and evaluating that enable them to grasp the important information in texts.
 She helps the Grade 4 and 5 classes prepare for exams by introducing them to basic study skills.
 Organisational and planning skills are also developed and practiced with girls in the Intermediate phase.
-Mrs Gildenhuys spends time in the classrooms team teaching with teachers across the Intermediate and Senior phase and providing in-class support whilst girls are getting to grips with new mathematical concepts.
+Time is spent in the classrooms team teaching with teachers across the Intermediate and Senior phase and providing in-class support whilst girls are getting to grips with new mathematical concepts.

 All of these services are provided at no additional cost for our parents.

-Rustenburg is fortunate to have Occupational Therapists, Tess Hawke and Debbie Emery as well as Speech and Language Therapist, Inge Schulenburg situated on the school premises.
+Rustenburg is fortunate to have Occupational Therapists as well as a Speech and Language Therapist situated on the school premises.
 They work in a private capacity but offer the convenience of providing treatment during school hours.
 They have well-established relationships with the teachers and share their vast knowledge with all relevant stakeholders to ensure our girls are supported in their classrooms.